 ‘Strue!! – These random, un-chronological and personal memories are true of course.
 But if you know anything about human memory you’ll know that with one man’s memory comes: Pinch of Salt.
 Names have been left unchanged to embarrass the friends who led me (happily!) astray.
 Add your memories – and corrections – and corrections of corrections! – in the comments if you were there.

-The Class of ’77 had a wee gathering at Zena’s place.
+The Class of ’77 had a wee gathering at Zena’s place in Feb 2020.
 The lies we told!!
 ‘You’re looking younger’n evah DAHling!’
 Yeah, right!

 Actually, none of that.
 A lot of truth was spoken.
 Which led to a lot of laughter.